marianoktm/SECPROG-Unisa/README.md

 ...
 ```

 We do!
-Something is open on port 7007.
+Port 7007 is open.

 Checking the content of `thttpd.conf`, we can notice an interesting line: